150 YEARS OF CANADIAN CONFEDERATION

 Maison symphonique de Montréal

 Andrew Wan, concertmaster, and Neal Gripp, principal viola of the OSM, give stand-out performances in Mozart’s glowing Sinfonia Concertante.
-To mark the 150th anniversary of Canada’s Confederation, Matthew Ricketts’ new work celebrates an icon of this country, the train.
-The railway also plays a central role in The Railrodder (Gerald Potterton, NFB, 1965), starring Buster Keaton.
+Then the OSM marks the 150th anniversary of Canadian Confederation with a performance of Matthew Ricketts new work celebrating an icon of this country, the train.
+This will be followed by a screening of the film The Railrodder (Gerald Potterton, NFB, 1965).

 Orchestre symphonique de Montréal

 Andrew Wan, violin

 Neal Gripp, viola

 Matthew Ricketts, new work inspired by the train in Canada – OSM commission to celebrate the 150th anniversary of the Canadian Confederation